-Dimitrios Pagourtzis identified as Santa Fe High shooter, sources say
+Dimitrios Pagourtzis identified as Santa Fe High shooter, sheriff says

 Ten people were killed and several others injured at Santa Fe High School on Friday morning, authorities said.
 An armed person walked into an art class at the school and began firing what looked like a shotgun, a witness told CNN affiliate KTRK.

-CNN affiliate KPRC spoke to a student, identified only as Dustin, who said he thinks he saw the shooter while returning to class during first period.
+CNN affiliate KPRC spoke to a student identified as Dustin Sederin who said he thinks he saw the shooter while returning to class during first period.

-"I seen this kid in a trench coat and wearing like these tactical army boots and he kind of looked at me weird and then he started walking more but he was walking towards the art hallway," Dustin said.
+"I seen this kid in a trench coat and wearing like these tactical army boots and he kind of looked at me weird and then he started walking more but he was walking towards the art hallway," Sederin said.

-Pipe bombs and pressure cookers were found at the scene, according to a law enforcement official.

-Investigators are searching a trailer nearby where it is believed explosive devices were assembled, according to a law enforcement source, who says a pressure cooker has been found.
+Investigators were searching a trailer nearby where it is believed explosive devices were assembled, according to a law enforcement source, who says a pressure cooker has been found.

 Explosive devices are also found in surrounding areas.
 Speaking at a news conference, Texas Gov. Greg Abbott said the suspect's vehicle will be searched once a warrant is obtained.

-Sources said a second person has been taken into custody but was not the shooter.
+Sources said a second person was taken into custody but was not the shooter.